wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/Linux/Linux-OpenSource-List.md

 - [2019-TLDR #Project#](https://tldr.sh): The TLDR pages are a community effort to simplify the beloved man pages with practical examples.

+# Dashboard

+- [2005-htop #Project#](https://github.com/hishamhm/htop): htop is an interactive text-mode process viewer for Unix systems.
+It aims to be a better 'top'.

+- [Linux Dash #Project#](https://github.com/afaqurk/linux-dash): A simple & low-overhead web dashboard for linux systems.

+- [gtop #Project#](https://github.com/aksakalli/gtop): System monitoring dashboard for terminal.

+- [Glances #Project#](https://github.com/nicolargo/glances): Glances is a cross-platform monitoring tool which aims to present a large amount of monitoring information through a curses or Web based interface.
+The information dynamically adapts depending on the size of the user interface.

+- [2018-gotop #Project#](https://github.com/cjbassi/gotop): Another terminal based graphical activity monitor, inspired by gtop and vtop, this time written in Go!

+- [osquery #Project#](https://github.com/facebook/osquery): osquery is an operating system instrumentation framework for OS X/macOS, Windows, and Linux.
+The tools make low-level operating system analytics and monitoring both performant and intuitive.

+### Container

+- [2016-ctop #Project#](https://github.com/bcicen/ctop): ctop provides a concise and condensed overview of real-time metrics for multiple containers.

+- [2017-cAdvisor #Project#](https://github.com/google/cadvisor): Analyzes resource usage and performance characteristics of running containers.

+## Linux Admin Interface

+- [Cockpit #Project#](https://github.com/cockpit-project/cockpit): Cockpit is an interactive server admin interface.
+It is easy to use and very light weight.
+Cockpit interacts directly with the operating system from a real Linux session in a browser.

+- [gotty #Project#](https://github.com/yudai/gotty): Share your terminal as a web application.

 # Shell

 - [Bash Infinity #Project#](https://github.com/niieani/bash-oo-framework): Bash Infinity is a modern boilerplate / framework / standard library for bash